-Ensure NFC communication is supported on your iPhone.
+- Ensure NFC communication is supported on your iPhone.

-- Tap and hold the YubiKey NFC key to the back of your phone (upper left).
+- Hold the YubiKey NFC key to the back of your phone.

 You may need to move your YubiKey on your iPhone to find the best location for the NFC communication to occur.